My name is Garry McGivern.

 Despite being middle-aged and overweight, I seem to be able to ride a bike for miles, without any practice or training!
 And have been cycle-touring around different countries ever since.
 Work commitments and finances permitting.

-I’ve since ridden my bike in over 35 countries and cycled around the world in 2011/12, for cancer research.
+I’ve since ridden my bike in over 35 countries across 5 continents!
+And cycled around the world in 2011/12, for cancer research.
 And have now cycled over 50,000 miles!

-After a further two months of recovery at home, I was once again able to get back on my bike and cycle once more!
+After a further two months of recovery at home, with much physio, and to-ing and fro-ing from the hospital!
+I was once again able to get back on my bike and cycle once more.
+And what a feeling that was!

 I have set up this website so people can follow my progress; please click on any of the links to find out more.